 Tom Bradley International Terminal Renovation, Apron, & Concourse Demolition

-The TBIT Renovation, Apron, and Concourse Demolition project will include four separate components:
+The TBIT Renovation, Apron, and Concourse Demolition project included four separate components:

 - the construction of a temporary security screening check point in the International Terminal;